 The Community Engagement team encourages both new and returning families to attend our live online orientation sessions.
 The Parent Orientation provides information parents will need to know to support their student's learning.

-To register for a Parent Orientation Session, please contact the Family Engagement Team:
+To register for a Parent Orientation Session, please contact the Community Engagement Team:

 Kathy Timmerman, Community Engagement Coach/Social Worker, email@example.com